xianxianzhou/PrivadoID-docs/docs/wallet/wallet-sdk/android-sdk/example-app.md

 ### Overview

-In the upcoming sections, we shall see the general flow of how to use the Polygon ID SDK plugin.
+In the upcoming sections, we shall see the general flow of how to use the Uptick ID SDK plugin.
 The steps are summarised as:

 A. [**Identity**](#a-identity)

-1. Initialize Polygon ID SDK.
+1. Initialize Uptick ID SDK.
 2. Create an Identity for the wallet.
 3. Retrieve Identifier from the Identity created in the previous step.
 4. Remove Identity (only if required).